npnl/PALS/README.md

 Welcome to our github page!

-This page is under construction.
-Please use under your own discretion.

 ## What is PALS?

 PALS is a scalable and user-friendly toolbox designed to facilitate standardized analysis and ensure quality in stroke research using T1-weighted MRIs.
 The PALS toolbox offers four moduels integrated into a single pipeline, including (1) reorientation to radiological convention, (2) lesion correction for healthy white matter voxels, (3) lesion load calculation, and (4) visual quality control.